 Junkrat Build Guide “Fire in the hole!”

 Welcome to our guide for Junkrat, a Ranged Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

-Junkrat is a ranged assassin from the Overwatch universe who can deal a large amount of sustained or burst damage from a safe distance.
-The AoE aspect of both Frag Launcher and his Basic Attacks provide him with great waveclear and team-wide splash damage.
-None of Junkrat's abilities use Mana, giving him incredible lane sustain and high teamfight presence when challenging objectives or areas of high contention.
+Junkrat is a Ranged Assassin from the Overwatch universe who can deal a large amount of sustain or burst damage from a safe distance.
+The area of effect aspect of both Frag Launcher and his Basic Attacks provide him with great waveclear and team-wide splash damage.
+None of Junkrat's Abilities use Mana, giving him incredible lane sustain and high teamfight presence when challenging Objectives or areas of high contention.
 All of his Basic Abilities can also be cast while moving.
-This is critical, as he lacks any sort of reliable escape beyond Concussion Mine which has a somewhat lengthy cooldown (unless upgraded at Level 20 with BOOM POW).
-When utilized correctly, Junkrat does have Talent options that can make him rather slippery and difficult to catch by the enemy team, such as Tricky Shuffles and Ripper Air.
+This is critical, as he lacks any sort of reliable escape beyond Concussion Mine.
+When utilized correctly, Junkrat does have Talents that can make him rather slippery and difficult to catch by the enemy team, such as Tricky Shuffles and Ripper Air.
 Both of his Heroic Abilities, RIP-Tire and Rocket Ride, require a period of channeling to be cast.
-Junkrat should therefore always be on the lookout for enemy abilities that can interrupt this channel and keep track of their use and remaining cooldowns.
+Junkrat should therefore always be on the lookout for enemy Abilities that can interrupt this channel and keep track of their use and remaining cooldowns.

 Junkrat's Strengths and Weaknesses